dfinity/interface-spec/spec/index.md

 ```

 #### Call context removal {#call-context-removal}

-DONE: maybe need to take care of timeouts here?
-But how do we ensure that reject callbacks have been triggered?

 If there is no call, downstream call context, or response that references a call context, and the call context does not need to respond (because it has already responded or its origin is a system task that does not await a response), then the call context can be removed.